Fuusio/Robopupu/README.md

 Robopupu is currently under active development.

 ## Documentation
 Robopupu documentation can be found in [Robopupu project website](http://robopupu.com/).

-API documentation can be found in the [API documentation](https://github.com/Fuusio/Robopupu/wiki/Documentation)
+Javadocs-vased API documentation can be found in the [API documentation](https://github.com/Fuusio/Robopupu/tree/gh-pages/javadocs/javadoc)

 ## Sample App APK
 The sample apk file for Robopupu app can be found in the [release section](https://github.com/Fuusio/Robopupu/releases)